-An "active device" is any device capable of dynamically controlling and/or converting a source of electrical energy by the application of external electrical stimulus.
+An ACTIVE DEVICE is any device capable of dynamically controlling and/or converting a source of electrical energy by the application of external electrical stimulus.

 The "network of PASSIVE CONDUCTORS" only applies to the pins being used for PWM output to motors or servos.
-This means that connecting an active device, such as a sensor to one MXP pin does not prevent other MXP pins from being used in accordance with R69-B.
+This means that connecting an ACTIVE DEVICE, such as a sensor to 1 MXP pin does not prevent other MXP pins from being used in accordance with B.

-R70.
-Each CAN motor controller must be controlled with signal inputs sourced from the roboRIO and passed via either a PWM (wired per R68) or CAN-bus (either directly or daisy-chained via another CAN-bus device) signal, but both shall not be wired simultaneously on the same device.
+R714 \Control CAN motor controllers from the roboRIO.
+Each CAN motor controller must be controlled with signal inputs sourced from the roboRIO and passed via either a PWM (wired per R713) or CAN bus (either directly or daisy-chained via another CAN bus device) signal, but both shall not be wired simultaneously on the same device.

 As long as the CAN bus is wired legally so that the heartbeat from the roboRIO is maintained, all closed loop control features of the CAN motor controller may be used.
-(That is, commands originating from the roboRIO to configure, enable, and specify an operating point for all CAN motor controller closed loop modes fit the intent of R57).
+(That is, commands originating from the roboRIO to configure, enable, and specify an operating point for all CAN motor controller closed loop modes fit the intent of R701).

-- R71.
-Each PCM must be controlled with signal inputs sourced from the roboRIO and passed via a CAN-bus connection from the roboRIO (either directly or daisy-chained via another CAN-bus device). - R72.
-The PDP CAN interface must be connected to the CAN-bus on the roboRIO (either directly or daisy-chained via another CAN-bus device).
+\Control PCM/PH(S) and Servo Hubs from roboRIO.
+Each PCM/PH must be controlled with signal inputs sourced from the roboRIO and passed via a CAN bus connection from the built-in CAN on the roboRIO (either directly or daisy-chained via another CAN bus device).

+R716 \Connect the PDP/PDH to the roboRIO CAN bus.
+The PDP/PDH CAN interface must be connected to the built-in CAN bus on the roboRIO (either directly or daisy-chained via another CAN bus device).

-For documentation on how to wire the CAN-bus connections of the PDP see How to Wire an FRC Robot.
+For documentation on how to wire the CAN bus connections see How to Wire an FRC ROBOT.